The three Sunday routines that help me optimize my week. Quick, easy, and effective for getting the rest of your week off to great start.

 Wash your bedding

 Tell me, how awesome is it to crawl into a set of freshly washed sheets?
-This is number one on Arthur’s Sunday list and its a simple pleasure.
+This is number one on Arthur’s list of Sunday routines and its a simple pleasure.
 I strip down the bed, wash our sheets with Nellie’s Laundry Soda, and get them back on the bed.
 There is something so refreshing about the smell of clean sheets am I right?

 Maximize your time with those super soft and crisp smelling sheets by giving yourself an early bedtime.
 Get to bed and wake up ready to conquer the world (ie. the mountain of paperwork or errands) on Monday morning.

 Again, I preface this by saying I haven’t be successful cooking full meals for the week.
-What I have found is I eat more balanced meals and have more time to spend time with Amelia when I have a few staples ready.
+What I have found is I eat more balanced meals and have more time to spend time with Amelia when I have prioritized making a few staples as part of my Sunday routines.
 The work week is too freakin hard when you’re juggling it all in a tiny window of time.

 So what do I make?